fedidcg/LightweightFedCM/README.md

 This functionality should not be impacted by either the "Optional Endpoints" or "Config Push" features, but does have an obvious correct behavior for the "Accounts Push" feature.

 The `approved_clients` property is only useful if it is reasonably fresh.
-In order for `approved_clients` to be useful with Accounts Push, it would require either:
+For `approved_clients` to be useful with Accounts Push, it would require either of the following:

 * After a successful sign-up for an RP with a given IdP, the IdP immediately updates the stored accounts information.
 * The browser automatically updates the stored `approved_clients` list with the supplied `clientId`.